dc25/exactcover_cxx/README.md

 * A version of Microsoft Visual Studio that supports c++11 - I used Visual Studio 2013 Express Edition (available for free download).
 * swig - I downloaded [swigwin-3.0.2](http://prdownloads.sourceforge.net/swig/swigwin-3.0.2.zip) which includes a prebuilt windows executable.

 To build/install the extension on windows, first bring up a windows command prompt.
-If necessary, modify your PATH environment variable to include the folder containing swig.exe .
+If necessary, modify your PATH environment variable to include the folders containing python.exe and swig.exe .
 You will also need to set the VS90COMNTOOLS environment variable as follows:

 For Visual Studio 2013 users:
 ```